Tools for Open Innovation

 Combining the Tools

-you must understand, that combined and used simultaneously, they
+tools, you must understand, that combined and used

-Innovation process.
-For example, a proper Cloud infrastructure
+in the Open Innovation process.
+For example, a proper Cloud

-must be installed in order to deal with Big Data.
-That means you
+infrastructure must be installed in order to deal with Big Data.

-need good working computers and lots of storage to even benefit
+That means you need good working computers and lots of storage to

 prototyping and PLM provides control over the product lifecycle